M60 tank: M60 series

 The original variant of the M60 series ultimately was produced as a quick fix engineering (QFE) upgrade of the M48 due to the Soviet Union's tank advancements of the late 1950s and the delays from developing the silicas armor and an improved turret design.
 The M60 mounted a 105 mm M68 main gun with the bore evacuator mounted towards the middle of the tube carrying 57 rounds in the clamshell shaped turret style of the M48.
 Nine rounds were stowed in the left side of the turret bustle behind the loader.

 The remaining rounds were stored inside safe containers on the hull floor.
 A new short receiver coaxial machine gun was designed for the M60 tank.
 This was the 7.62mm M73/T197E2 which replaced the .30 caliber M37 used on the M48A2.
 It had 2,000 rounds of ammunition.
 They had a reputation for jamming.
 After working to correct this, they were redesignated as the M73A1 in 1970.

-The electrical package on the M60 was essentially the same as used on the M48A2C including an improved turret control system and an all-metric measurement M16 Fire Control System (FCS), The M16 FCS consists of a new M10 ballistic drive and mechanical M16E1 gun data computer which integrated barrel temperature data with an M17 coincidence range finder.
-The rangefinder is a double image coincidence image instrument used as the ranging device of the gunner's primary direct sighting and fire control system.
+The electrical package on the M60 was essentially the same as used on the M48A2C including an improved turret control system and an all-metric measurement M16 Fire Control System (FCS), The M16 FCS consists of a new M10 ballistic drive and mechanical M16E1 gun data computer which integrated barrel temperature data with an M17 coincidence range finder used as the ranging device of the gunner's primary direct sighting and fire control system.
 The gunner is provided with an M31E1 day periscope with a magnification of x8 and an M105D day telescopic sight with a magnification of x8 and a field of view of 7.5 degrees.

 Range information from the rangefinder is fed into the ballistic computer through a shaft.
 The ballistic computer is a mechanically driven unit that permits ammunition selection, range correction, and superelevation correction by the gunner.
 The ballistic drive receives the range input and, through the use of cams and gears, provides superelevation information to the superelevation actuator.
 The superelevation actuator adds sufficient hydraulic fluid to the elevating mechanism to correctly position the gun.